Last updated on June 2, 2026

 All Will Be One brought us plenty of new things.
 New versions of our favorite characters, the different layers of New Phyrexia, and the true form of Elesh Norn, Mother of Machines.
 I wasn’t expecting her to present us with a new kind of preorder pack, but that’s what I get for presuming anything about the all-powerful Praetor, now, isn’t it?

 What exactly did Mother have for us, you ask?
-Bow down and praise her reverence; it’s time to pay our respects and find out what this bundle meant as of Avatar: The Last Airbender.
+Bow down and praise her reverence; it’s time to pay our respects and find out what this bundle means as of Marvel Super Heroes.

 What Is the Pass Bundle in MTGA?

-MTGA’s Pass bundle is a preorder bundle that came with a sleeve upon purchase, and the playable card upon release, the card style cosmetic, and its set's Mastery Pass.
-It only appealed to you if you’re a Mastery Pass lover.
+MTGA’s Pass bundle is a preorder bundle that comes with a sleeve upon purchase, and the playable card upon release, along with the card's style cosmetic, and its set's Mastery Pass including 10 bonus levels.
+It only appeals to you if you’re a Mastery Pass lover.
 Or, you know, a devout follower of the legendary character.

-Of the preorder bundles, the Pass bundle was the lowest-cost one for $14.99.
-They went on sale about three weeks before their set release and went away when the set released on Arena (a few days before the paper release).
+Previous iterations of this bundle were the cheapest, but no longer with each at $49.99.
+These preorder bundles go on sale about three weeks before their set release and go away when the set releases on Arena (a few days before the paper release).

 Can I Preorder the Pass Bundle?